Laboratory of Epidemiology & Population Science

 LEPS’s mission also includes mentoring the next generation of leaders in the epidemiology of aging, health disparities and behavior.
-LEPS reaches these goals through research in 3 sections: Neuroepidemiology (Lead L.J.
+LEPS reaches these goals through research in the Neuroepidemiology (Lead L.J.
 Launer) and the Health Disparities Research (Lead M. Evans).

 List of Portfolio/Research Areas